 The Mysterious Pancake Rocks of Punakaiki

-We had been advised to visit the rocks at high tide.
+Punakaiki is a small town on the edge of the Paparoa National Park that was once known to the Maoris as “a spring of food”, surely a reference to the abundant vegetation that lines the roadsides and surrounds the houses.
+We were advised to visit the rocks at high tide.
 This was at nine o’clock in the evening, so we had a sunset to admire as we arrived.
 And the approach to the rocks was a treat in itself: a native plants trail complete with noisily chattering cicadas.

 The Pancake Rocks take their name from their strange formation, thin layers of limestone piled upon one another like a stack of pancakes.
 They were formed from the skeletons of tiny marine creatures and have been subject to many millions of years of weathering, but no-one knows exactly how they acquired their shape.